Disclaimer: These book recommendations are very old now. I still stand by the recommendations, but there may be better resources available now.

 - Teach Yourself Czech

 - This title is also very good.
 It sticks to the basics, with the goal to prepare you with a strong simple foundation in the language.
 It also includes lots of exercises (with answers), a glossary, and an appendix with its own recommended reading list.
-This can also be purchased with cassettes.

 - Czech in Three Months

 - The implausibility of the title aside, this is a good book with a somewhat narrow focus.
 Its strength is grammar, and can be particularly helpful for those who've never learned a foreign language before.
 I haven't seen the 1999 edition (mine is '95), but I'd still recommend this as an addition to your collection.
-This can also be purchased with cassettes.

 - Kapesni Anglicko-Cesky Cesko-Anglicky Slovnik